Check out our latest updates!

 You can easily export any route you have created as a flight plan to a custom data cartridge file for the DCS AJS-37 Viggen.
 You can then load it in-game and let the Viggen's navigation system take care of the rest.

-Speaking of Viggen, you can also import your ELINT data gathered in a DCS mission, identify the threats and have them visualized on a map.
+Speaking of Viggen, you can also import your AJS-37 data from a simulated mission and visualize it on a map.

 See it all on your ABRIS